xrdocs/ncs5500/_tutorials/2020-04-14-bgp-evpn-and-l3vpn-interworking.md

       </pre>
       </div>

-"**show bgp vrf-db table vrf-table-id**" command is used to see the list of stitching-RT configured on DCI routers.
+"**show bgp vrf-db table vrf-table-id**" cli command can be used to see the list of stitching-RT configured on DCI routers.

 <div class="highlighter-rouge">
       <pre class="highlight">